DavidK0/YOLOv8-SKU110K-Test/README.md

 |Class loss weight    |0.2 - 4    |0.57   |

 # Testing and Results #
 To finalize the model, I continued to train the best model from hyperparameter tuning for and additional 100 epochs \(using `Finalize_YOLOv8.py`\).
 I evaluated the finalized model on the test set using `Test_YOLOv8.py`.
-The AP (equivalent to mAP for one class) at different IoU thresholds is given below.
+The AP (equivalent to mAP for one class) at different IoU thresholds is given below as well as the mean precision and mean recall.
 |Metric|Score|
 |-------|-----|
 |AP50   |0.884|